inparallel/pstat/README.md

 Features
 --------
 * Blazing-fast
-* Can build using standard C++ library only - no external packages required
+* Can build using standard C++ library only - no external dependencies required
 * Makes use of [Intel TBB]((https://www.threadingbuildingblocks.org/)) lock-free queues, if available, for maximum performance, and falls back to standard containers if not
 * Outputs in CSV format
 * Supports outputting raw or human-readable stat records